Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Introduction

-Until recently, techniques for solving adversarial team games were focused largely on {\em column generation}~\citet{Farina18:ExAnte,Farina21:Connecting,Zhang21:Computing}, which works well in some games in practice but has no theoretical guarantees and scales poorly in most games.
+Until recently, the best techniques for solving adversarial team games in absence of communication were based on {\em column generation}~\citep{Farina18:ExAnte,Farina21:Connecting,Zhang21:Computing,Zhang22:Optimal}.
+Those techniques work well in some small and medium-sized games in practice, but generally have no or weak theoretical guarantees.
 More recently, \citet{Zhang22:Team} developed an algorithm for solving adversarial team games based on a novel {\em tree decomposition} of each player's strategy space, and use it to devise a linear program.
-They show parameterized complexity bounds on the runtime of the algorithm, and demonstrate strong practical performance.
-Simultaneously, \citet{Carminati21:Public} developed a conversion algorithm based on prior research in the multi-agent reinforcement learning community~(e.g.,~\citet{Nayyar13:Decentralized,Sokota21:Solving}).
-Their algorithm converts an extensive-form adversarial team game into an exponentially-larger {\em public team game}.
-In this paper, we unify these last two lines of work.
-We give a representation of the decision problem faced by a team of players as a {\em sequential decision problem}~\cite{Farina19:Online} on a directed acyclic graph (DAG), which we call the {\em TB-DAG}.
+They show parameterized complexity bounds that scale with the amount of uncommon information among team members.
+Simultaneously, \citet{Carminati21:Public} developed an algorithm for converting the game into a strategically equivalent (but exponentially-larger) two-{\em player} game with perfect recall, inspired by prior research in the multi-agent reinforcement learning community~({\em e.g.},~\citealp{Nayyar13:Decentralized,Sokota21:Solving}).